 Models of H1

 We will use half-normal distributions for all models of H1 across hypotheses, where the mode is set to 0, and the standard deviation (SD) is set to the expected effect.
 This assumes directional predictions and that smaller effects are more probable than larger effects (Dienes, 2014).
 Bayes factors will be notated as BHN(0,x) where HN indicates that the model is half-normal, and x is a scale factor of the expected effect, and 0 represents the mode of the distribution.
 We estimate the expected effect using results of previous studies, in combination with the results of our pilot study.
+All reported Bayes factors represent evidence for H1 over H0.

 Previous studies found mean differences between dynamic and static norm conditions ranging from 0.6-0.78 units on a 1-7 Likert scale measuring interest in reducing meat consumption.
 This is equivalent to 9.86 on a 0-100% scale.
 Conversely, Aldoh et al. (2021) found (no) difference of 0.03 units on a 1-7 Likert scale, equivalent to 0.43%.
-In our pilot, we found a mean difference of 3.92% between conditions.
+In our pilot, we found a mean difference of 4.15% between conditions.
 Based on the range of differences found, we expect to find a difference between conditions of roughly 5%.